Skip to content

 A domestic-only trading group.
 Several UAE entities, consolidated accounts, AED 900 million consolidated revenue, no entity resident or operating outside the UAE.
 It fails the multinational test at the first hurdle — one jurisdiction only.
 No CbC report, no notification.
 Out of scope entirely.
 Its size is irrelevant because it never becomes an MNE Group.

 A UAE subsidiary of a foreign multinational.
 The UAE company books AED 40 million locally, but it belongs to a global group whose consolidated revenue is well above AED 3.15 billion, with the Ultimate Parent resident overseas and filing the CbC report there.
-The group is in scope.
-The UAE subsidiary does not file a full report here — but it very likely owes a UAE notification identifying the parent and the filing jurisdiction.
-Small locally, in scope globally, notification duty.
+The group is in scope — but the UAE subsidiary files nothing in the UAE.
+No report, and (unlike the OECD model) no notification either, because the amended UAE regime places both duties only on a UAE-resident ultimate parent — even where the parent’s jurisdiction has no exchange agreement with the UAE.
+Small locally, in scope globally, no UAE CbCR duty.

 A UAE-headquartered multinational.
 The Ultimate Parent is UAE-resident, the group operates across several countries, and consolidated revenue exceeds AED 3.15 billion.
 This is the full-obligation case: the UAE parent files the complete CbC report here.
 Both tests passed, UPE in the UAE, full report due.

-Three businesses, three clean outcomes — nothing, notification, report — and in every case the answer fell straight out of the same two questions: is it multinational, and is consolidated revenue at or above AED 3.15 billion, followed by where the Ultimate Parent sits.
+Three businesses, three clean outcomes — out of scope entirely, in scope but nothing to file in the UAE, and the full notification-plus-report — and in every case the answer fell straight out of the same two questions: is it multinational, and is consolidated revenue at or above AED 3.15 billion, followed by where the Ultimate Parent sits.

 How CbCR sits alongside transfer pricing